 TTAC is experiencing heavy censorship on many social media channels since we’ve been targeted by the mainstream media sellouts, social media bullies, and political turncoats.
 Be sure to get the TRUTH by subscribing to our email list.
 It’s free.

-For just about as long as pharmaceutical drugs have existed, so have side effects.
+As long as pharmaceutical drugs have existed, so have side effects.
 Some of these are mild and considered worth the risk.
 Others are far more dangerous and even lethal.
 The worst part?
-Many times, the manufacturers KNEW that the drugs were dangerous and sold them anyway.
+The manufacturers often KNEW that the drugs were dangerous and sold them anyway.

 And the FDA is well aware of the deaths that some of these “killer drugs” are causing.
-They even admit, on their own website, that over 100,000 Americans die every year from ADR (“Adverse Drug Reactions”).
+They even admit, on their own website, that over 100,000 Americans die annually from ADR (“Adverse Drug Reactions”).
 Check it out!

-If you do the math, that’s an average of 273 people every day that die from FDA “approved” drugs!
+If you do the math, that’s an average of almost 274 people every day that die from FDA “approved” drugs!
 Let that sink in!

 People who take Zantac or similar drugs to combat heartburn may be unknowingly giving themselves cancer.
 In 2019, the FDA announced that it had detected a cancer-causing contaminant called N-nitrosodimethylamine, or NDMA, in ranitidine heartburn medications.